What we do

 Who we are

-Angie supports Paul and assists with the development of our programme of activities, with particular focus on how to reduce isolation and loneliness for over 50s in Haringey.
+Angie organises and manages our activities and events, and assists with the development of our programme, with particular focus on how to reduce isolation and loneliness for over 50s and adults with learning disabilities in Haringey.
 Angie's previous experience includes journalism in Latin America and Spain.
 She has a degree in Journalism and a Masters in Public Policy.